soulstenance/soulstenance/README-TEMPLATE.md

 **This is a profile template you can use and customize.
 See the LICENSE file for more info.**

-### Username
- Welcome to my little profile!
+Welcome to my profile!
 What follows is a quick summary about myself and what you can expect from repos I publish here.

 #### ℹ️ About
 Example info...